How to Make a Resume for Your First Job (+ Template)

 [Featured image] A young woman sits at a table in a cafe writing a resume for her first job on a laptop computer with stickers on it.
 She has a cup of coffee in front of her on the table.

-If you’re looking for your first job, you may be wondering what to put on your resume.
+If you’re looking for your first job, you may wonder what to put on your resume.
 While you may not have any formal job experience yet, you almost certainly have gained skills and other experiences through your education and extracurricular activities.

-In this article, we’ll take a closer look at how to write a resume for your first job when you have no experience.
-Learn how to identify your most marketable skills and experiences, and how to format your resume to show them off.
+Take a closer look at how to write a resume for your first job when you have no experience.
+Learn how to identify your most marketable skills and experiences and how to format your resume to showcase them.

 What is a resume?